Mixed-Integer Optimization with Constraint Learning: Embedding predictive models

 RF models typically generate predictions by taking the average of the predictions from the individual trees: This can then be used as a term in the objective, or constrained by an upper bound as $y \leq \tau$; this can be done equivalently for a lower bound.
 In the classification setting, the prediction averages the probabilities returned by each model ($y_i \in [0,1]$), which can likewise be constrained or optimized.

 Alternatively, we can further leverage the fact that unlike the other model classes, which return a single prediction, the RF model generates $P$ predictions, one per tree.
-When constraining the prediction, we can optionally impose a violation limit, enforcing that the constraint must hold for most of the trees within the forest, but can be violated by a proportion $\alpha \in [0,1]$.
-This allows for a degree of robustness to individual model predictions by discarding a small number of potential outlier predictions:

-Note that $\alpha = 0$ enforces the bound for all trees within the forest, yielding the most conservative estimate, whereas $\alpha = 1$ removes the constraint entirely.
+We can impose a violation limit across the individual $P$ estimators as proposed in Section~\ref{subsect:robust_wrapper}.

 In the case of GBM, we have an ensemble of base-learners which are not necessarily decision trees.
 The model output is then computed as where $y_i$ is the predicted value of the $i$-th regression model $\hat{h}_i(\bm{x}, \bm{w})$, $\beta_i$ is the weight associated with the prediction.
 Although trees are typically used as base-learners, in theory we might use any of the MIO-representable predictive models discussed in this section.